We were able to operate live and in-person in 2022, with the following policies. Photos from the 2022 program can be found here.

 We ask that everyone respect each other's personal choices about what safety precautions they would like to take, if any.

-We plan for classes to be live and in person.
+As in 2022, we plan for classes to be live and in person.
 The British government does not expect face masks to be worn in educational settings, but you may do so if you wish.

 The historic landmarks that we visit are reducing capacity to allow for greater social distancing between different groups of visitors.